 Her Favorite Victim

 She would always pick on me.
 If she told me to read, I would read from the textbook and then, in the end, she would comment in front of the whole class, "This is very bad reading, Rosina".

 She would read passages from our textbook and straightaway start asking questions.
 I dreaded giving her answers because I didn’t always concentrate on her reading.
-My mind wandered in another world, trying to escape from the current turmoil.
+My mind wandered in another world, trying to escape and finding solace from the current turmoil.

 Our Teacher’s Flaws in Teaching

 She made mistakes while teaching and pouring notes over us.
 Dad, at home, would take a look at her notes and complain where she had gone wrong in my notice notebook, and I showed them to her because I had no choice as Dad was a dominating figure at home.
 He would question the follow-ups about it.